pramath-haritz/rero-hackathon-24/README.md

 # ReRo Online Hackathon - Round 0
+this repo was made as the qualifiction round for the hackathon.

 ### Steps to follow:
 Go to the task folders and read up on the description(the README.md files)